K7604/test/README.md

 > It is also done on both a VM and an app engine

-> Python appengine https://diesal-skyline-251014.appspot.com/ just click
+> Python appengine https://diesal-skyline-251014.appspot.com/ click the
-button
+generate button to generate a number

+> Python VM address http://35.193.134.15/  click the generate button to generate a number